Review of a scam

 Editorial reply to BeeJ:

-I'll print this with a few editorial amendments to the last para e.g. I have to remove the word "scam" because I don't have any evidence that it was operated with the knowledge that most people would not get their money back and/or most claims would fail.
+I'll print your email with a few editorial amendments to the last para e.g. I have to remove the word "scam" because I don't have any evidence that it was operated with the knowledge that most people would not get their money back and/or most claims would fail.
 According to all his press statements, Carl Wright believes (or, at least, believed) that the legal case was very strong.

 1. Carl Wright seemed to have deliberately avoided taking statutory responsibility for the company since as soon as the company became active in late 2007 (it had been dormant for the previous ten years) he resigned as director.
 In fact, he became a director again in June 2008, shortly after I sent him my letter with questions about the company (which the company says they never received).